Journal of Nursing Scholarship

 Advancing knowledge to improve health of the worlds people.

 JNS, the official journal of Sigma Theta Tau International, and one of the most widely read and respected health care journals.
-Published quarterly by Wiley-Blackwell, JNS contains peer-reviewed, thought-provoking articles representing research by some of the world’s leading nurse researchers.
+Published bimonthly by Wiley, JNS contains peer-reviewed, thought-provoking articles representing research by some of the world’s leading nurse researchers.

 Log in to JNS | Current Issue | Be an Author | Be a Reviewer

 Volume 42, Issue 3